-- Pillar 1: This comprises the minimum base capital resources requirements, including credit risk and market risk capital requirements and the fixed overheads requirement; - Pillar 2: Firms must undertake an overall assessment of their capital adequacy.
+- Pillar 1 comprises the minimum base capital resources requirements, including credit risk and market risk capital requirements and the fixed overheads requirement; - Pillar 2 is management's own independent assessment of its capital adequacy.
 This assessment takes into account all risks that are not covered adequately or at all by Pillar 1 requirements.
-We assess these capital requirements through our Internal Capital Adequacy Assessment Process ("ICAAP"); and - Pillar 3: Rules for the disclosure of risk and capital management, including capital adequacy.
+We assess these capital requirements through our Internal Capital Adequacy Assessment Process ("ICAAP"); and - Pillar 3 is an external disclosure of risk and capital management, including capital adequacy.
 The purpose of Pillar 3 is to encourage market discipline by developing a set of disclosure requirements which will allow market participants to assess key pieces of information on a firm's capital, risk exposures and risk assessment process.